 A Look At the 2 Year Sleep Regression

 The 18 month sleep regression is tough, but the 2 year sleep regression is no picnic, either!
-There are a number of factors that contribute to your 2 year old’s sleep regression:
+There are several factors that contribute to your 2 year old’s sleep regression:

 - Awake time is getting longer (this explains why your 2 year old’s sleep schedule may suddenly start falling apart)